 Bo Stern: I remember Steve saying, I don't want the kids to be bitter at God.
 I don't want them to think God gave them a bad deal because they're probably gonna lose their dad young and to watch such a treacherous process.
 So, his goal right away was, we have to redeem this thing.
 We have to believe Jesus will redeem this, but we have to be strong in this in front of our kids.

 End of Teaser

-And our guest today will not only share her story and her family's story of difficult times, but also the beautiful lessons they've been learning along the way.
+In the midst of that, it's hard to keep an eternal perspective.
+It's hard to think God intends our suffering for good, but through the hope and promise of Christ, we have an anchor we can hold onto.
+And our guest today will not only share her family's story of difficult times, but also the beautiful lessons they've learned along the way.